plan-your-vote/plan-your-vote-cda/docs/Accessibility.md

-# How to add accessibility
+---
+id: accessibility
+title: Accessibility
+sidebar_label: Accessibility
+---

 This document gives instructions on how to use ARIA attributes to ensure pages are accessible to those who are visually impaired.